mmteles/GTMarket/TRANSFORMATION_SUMMARY.md

 **Made with 🧛 by the MarketHero team**

-*May your SOPs be spooky and your documentation be terrifyingly thorough!*
+*May your GTM Strategies be spooky and your strategies be terrifyingly effective!*

 </div>